 Since 1986, Sarpy County CASA has been advocating for children in the Nebraska’s foster care system.
 CASA stands for Court Appointed Special Advocate.
 Dedicated CASA volunteers are appointed by the Juvenile Court to ensure that the needs and best interests of each CASA’s assigned child or sibling group are met.

-Each year in the U.S., more than 3 million children enter the foster care system through no fault of their own due to abuse and/or neglect.
+Each year in the U.S., more than 3 million children enter the foster care system due to abuse and/or neglect.
 In Sarpy County alone, more than 400 children are entangled in the foster care system.
-Many of these children become trapped in a revolving door of foster parents, caseworkers, attorneys, and judges.
-A CASA can make a huge difference for these children.
+Many of these children become trapped in a revolving door of foster parents, caseworkers, attorneys and judges.

-At Sarpy County CASA, we want every child who enters the foster care system to have a CASA.
-While our program includes over 100 volunteers, dozens of children are still waiting for a CASA.
+We believe every foster child deserves a CASA.
+While our program includes over 100 volunteers, dozens of children still wait for a CASA volunteer.

 Give a Child a Voice

 Children often are scared and confused as everything they know changes in an instant...and changes again and again.

 Our CASA workers have a passion for supporting kids that otherwise would have no voice.
 Do you share that passion?
 Please consider becoming a powerful friend and advocate to one of these vulnerable children.